Price is a daily rate per angler and includes boat hire.

 There has been an improving run of sea trout into Crumlin over the past years and a successful day has seen up to 15 sea trout to the rod and a number of fish in the 2-3lb range.
 Methods used here are single barbless fly fishing only.
 Half the day is spent fishing on Ugga Beag and the other half on Ugga Mor.
 Catch and release for both sea trout and salmon.

-There are a number of other loughs on the system higher up on the bogs and management intends carrying out developments works in 2017 of clearing the river access where it has become blocked and input gravel to improve spawning.
+There are a number of other loughs on the system higher up on the bogs and management intends carrying out developments works clearing the river where it has become blocked and input gravel to improve spawning.
 This should lead to improved runs of fish throughout the system.